All Products

 2. Click Save And Next.

-1. On the Scheduling & Parameter Configuration page, configure the Data Latency, Scheduling Attributes, Scheduling Dependencies, Scheduling Parameters, Running Configuration of the logical dimension table.
+1. On the Scheduling & Parameter Configuration page, configure the Data Latency, Scheduling Attributes, Scheduling Dependencies, Scheduling Parameters, and Running Configuration of the logical dimension table.

 Parameter